canro91/canro91.github.io/_posts/2019-03-22-WhatTheFuncAction.md

 You have already used `Func`, if you have used LINQ.
 But, in general, you use them as lambda expressions.

-**A lambda expression is an anonymous method.
-It's a shorthand notation to write a method only with the body and the parameter list.**
+**A lambda expression is a shorthand notation to write a method without a name, only with the body and the parameter list.**

 For example, let's find the employees who have worked for more than ten years.